The Daphne Awards gala ceremony

-The 2026 Daphne Award gala takes place at the Tivoli Concert Hall in Copenhagen on 14th of May 2026.
-Lang Lang, Serena Sáenz and Jonathan Tetelman will perform alongside the Tivoli Copenhagen Philharmonic and conductor Alondra de la Parra.
+The 2026 Daphne Awards gala takes place at the Tivoli Concert Hall in Copenhagen on 14th of May 2026.
+Lang Lang, Serena Sáenz and Jonathan Tetelman will perform alongside the Tivoli Copenhagen Philharmonic and conductor Dmitry Matvienko.

 Evening Program